Oral health of children

 Children living in communities with fluoridated drinking-water generally had better oral health than children living in non-fluoridated communities.

-In 2014, around 59 percent of 5-year-olds were caries-free in their primary teeth.
-Rates were slightly higher in fluoridated communities (61 percent) than in non-fluoridated communities (56 percent).
+In 2015, around 59 percent of 5-year-olds were caries-free in their primary teeth.
+Rates were slightly higher in fluoridated communities (60 percent) than in non-fluoridated communities (59 percent) (Figure 1).

-Similarly, children in Year 8 (12–13-year-olds) were more likely to be caries-free in their permanent teeth if they lived in fluoridated communities (60 percent) than in non-fluoridated communities (56 percent).
+Similarly, children in Year 8 (12–13-year-olds) were more likely to be caries-free in their permanent teeth if they lived in fluoridated communities (62 percent) than in non-fluoridated communities (61 percent) (Figure 3).
 This difference was particularly seen for Māori children.

-In general, children in the South Island were more likely to be caries-free than children in the North Island.
+In general, children in the South Island were more likely to be caries-free than children in the North Island (Figure 5 and Figure 6).

-Figure 4: Percentage of children in Year 8 that are caries-free, 2014
+Figure 6: Percentage of children in Year 8 that are caries-free, by District Health Board (DHB), in 2015 (hover over a DHB for mean DMFT and caries-free percentages)

-Between 2000 and 2014, the percentage of children that were caries-free increased.
-Improvements can be seen in fluoridated as well as non-fluoridated communities.
+Between 2000 and 2015, the percentage of children that were caries-free increased.
+Improvements can be seen in non-fluoridated as well as fluoridated communities.

-Between 2000 and 2014, the mean number of decayed, missing or filled permanent teeth of children in Year 8 dropped from 1.6 to 1.0 tooth.
+Between 2000 and 2015, the mean number of decayed, missing or filled permanent teeth of children in Year 8 dropped from 1.6 to 0.9 teeth.
 The mean number of decayed, missing or filled primary teeth of 5-year old children increased between 2000 and 2007, from 1.8 to 2.3 teeth.
-The number decreased since 2008 and is now at the same level as 2000 (dmft of 1.8)
+However, the number has decreased since 2008 and is now at the same level as 2000 (dmft of 1.8)

 In general, children that live in communities with access to fluoridated drinking-water had a lower mean number of decayed, missing or filled teeth.